-For businesses looking to make the most of this sales route, investing in channel technology to help track seller and buyer behavior is a key step.
-With the help of a channel incentive program, businesses can not only inspire product sales amongst third-party partners, but they can collect valuable customer data to help better steer sales and marketing initiatives and maximize indirect channel revenue.
+For businesses looking to make the most of distribution selling, investing in channel technology to track seller and buyer behavior can be a huge help.
+A channel incentive program, for example, can influence third-party reseller decisions and behaviors.
+It can also collect valuable customer data to better steer sales and marketing initiatives, while maximizing indirect channel revenue.

-In the world of tire sales, a consumer looking to replace their tires will never contact a tire manufacturer directly to get the job done.
-Instead, the consumer travels to a tire dealership to make their purchase and have their car serviced.
-Because of this indirect sales system, tire manufacturers must rely on both tire distributors, who store tires from various manufacturers to deliver to dealerships, and tire dealers, who sell various tire types, to promote their product at the consumer level.
+To illustrate the benefits of indirect sales incentives, let’s start with an example.
+In the world of tire sales, an end-customer looking to replace their tires will never contact a tire manufacturer directly to get the job done.
+Instead, the end-customer travels to a tire dealership to make their purchase and have their car serviced.
+Because of this indirect sales system, tire manufacturers must rely on both tire distributors, who store tires from various manufacturers to deliver to dealerships, and tire dealers, who sell various tire types, to promote their product at the end-customer level.

-Because of this, it is in the tire manufacturers best interest to incentivize:
+Because of this, the tire manufacturer’s should incentivize:

 - the distributor to purchase their tires and promote them to trusted tire dealerships; and